 Global Ag News for Oct 5

-Overnight trade has SRW Wheat down roughly 2 cents, HRW down 2; HRS Wheat down 1, Corn is up 1 cent; Soybeans up 9; Soymeal up $2.50, and Soyoil up 35 points.
+Overnight trade has SRW Wheat up roughly 8 cents, HRW up 9; HRS Wheat up 5, Corn is unchanged; Soybeans down 1; Soymeal down $1.00, and Soyoil unchanged.

 Chinese Ag futures are closed for a week long holiday (Oct 1st thru 8th).

 South America Weather Forecast: The Brazilian growing regions has little rainfall for most areas except for central/east (light amounts for northern Rio Grande do Sul, Santa Catarina, and southern Parana) over the next 10 day period.
-Some rains are also seen for Mato Grosso.
-Rains do look to develop north of Parana bringing moderate amounts for the weekend into early next week with 85% coverage.
+Rains do look to develop north of Parana bringing moderate amounts from the weekend into early next week.
 The Argentine growing regions has mostly dry weather over the next 10 days.